-It is possible, on the other hand, that a Freiburg faculty member will issue a benoteter Schein to you for doing two of the three things mentioned above, e.g., Referat plus Klausur or Referat plus Hausarbeit or Referat plus final oral exam.
+Requirements and expectations are not always spelled out as clearly as they usually would be in a U.S. seminar or course.
+It is possible, for example, that a Freiburg faculty member will issue a benoteter Schein to you for doing two of the three things mentioned in the previous section, e.g., Referat plus Klausur or Referat plus Hausarbeit or Referat plus final oral exam.
 That is a pedagogical decision on the part of the faculty member, and AYF will accept a Schein obtained on that basis - provided it is a benoteter Schein.